 In response to comments from Developers and Agents we now provide a fixed price PPA service which has been designed to offer a clearly laid out fee structure.
 Payment is in advance, preferably by debit card or credit card, over the telephone on 01225 394041.

 Costs for PPA’s are graded according to the scale or complexity of the proposals and what stage you are at.
-You can spread the cost of your PPA across all 3 stages of development (pre-application, application and post-decision) and you can start a PPA at any stage.
+You can use a PPA at each stage of development (pre-application, application and post-decision) and you can start a PPA at any stage.
 There will be a separate charge at each stage.

 We are aware, however that there will be schemes that do not fit easily into the service levels provided, are very large or complex or simply require a different approach with more external resourcing.
 For these schemes we offer a bespoke charging facility which we will negotiate with you.

 - A lead Planning Officer to co-ordinate all the relevant B&NES departments involved such as Ecology, Highways or Drainage, who will be working on your application(s).

 - Meetings, as appropriate, with your Planning Officer and other relevant B&NES officers.

 - A realistic timetable relevant for the size and complexity of the project and defining key milestones including Section 106 negotiations.

 - A project plan, identifying key team members, stakeholders & consultees, timetables for meetings and workshops giving you more certainty on the time it will take to determine the application.

 - An agreed understanding of your project’s needs, including management and resources, and the scope of collaborative working.